List of proofreader's marks

 This article is a list of standard proofreader's marks used to indicate and correct problems in a text.
-Marks come in two varieties, abbreviations and abstract symbols.
+The marks may be abstract symbols, abbreviations, or (in some cases) entire spelled-out words.
 These are usually handwritten on the paper containing the text.
-Symbols are interleaved in the text, while abbreviations may be placed in a margin with an arrow pointing to the problematic text.
+These indicators are interleaved in the text or placed in margins.
 Different languages use different proofreading marks and sometimes publishers have their own in-house proofreading marks.

+Lists of these marks can often be found in relevant standards like ISO 5776 or BS 5261, style guides such as The Chicago Manual of Style, encyclopedias such as the Encyclopædia Britannica, dictionaries such as the OED, and instructive materials for editors and proofreaders.

 Abbreviations

 These abbreviations are those prescribed by the Chicago Manual of Style.
 Other conventions exist.